kaitlinnewson/carto2017/content/speakers.fr.md

 ---
 ### <a name="Sugerman"></a>Emily Sugerman
-Emily Sugerman os a Master’s of Library and Information Science candidate at the University of British Columbia, with a BA in Comparative Literature and Culture from the University of Western Ontario.
+Emily Sugerman is a Master’s of Library and Information Science candidate at the University of British Columbia, with a BA in Comparative Literature and Culture from the University of Western Ontario.
 Print map love runs deep!

 ---
 ### <a name="Thompson"></a>Andrew Thompson